racheldunn/vaccination-rates-datajam-team4/README.md

 1. Performed EDA for fetures related with

--Canadian Index of Multiple Deprivation (CIMD) such as situational vulnerability, ethnocultural composition, economic dependency and residential instability
--Ethnic identity and language
--Household size, detached housing and state of housing -Education and income
+i.
+Canadian Index of Multiple Deprivation (CIMD) such as situational vulnerability, ethnocultural composition, economic dependency and residential instability ii.
+Ethnic identity and language iii.
+Household size, detached housing and state of housing iv.
+Education and income

 2. Analyzed the correlation of features with vaccination rate and identify highly correlated fetures
 3. Developed and evaluated a linear regression model with these features